ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 * DONE What alternatives are available to solve this problem?
     * Compare it with Helm 2, 3 and OpenShift Template
 * What is Kustomize and how to use it.
     * Show base + overlay setup for environments
     * Show variant approach
+* Real world example
 * Conclusion

 ## What problem do we have?